jenkins-x/jx-docs/content/en/v3/admin/platforms/eks/_index.md

 **NOTE**

 - Ensure you are logged into GitHub else you will get a 404 error when clicking the links below
-- ECR repository needs to be created before running the quickstart or importing existing projects.
 - The quickstart guides are for users who want to get up and running quickly with Jenkins X.
   Refer to the [eks-jx terraform module readme](https://github.com/jenkins-x/terraform-aws-eks-jx/blob/master/README.md) for all the variables that can be customized.
   - Refer to this [page](/v3/admin/setup/secrets/vault/#external-vault) for setting up Jenkins X v3 with external/existing vault.